 PowerApps and Microsoft Flow Session

 Session Overview: Every organization faces constant pressure to do more with less.
-While technology is often the key to operating more effectively and efficiently, cost and complexity have often prevented organizations from taking maximum advantage of the potential benefits.
+While technology is often the key to operating more effectively and efficiently, cost and complexity have often prevented organizations from realizing the full potential of its benefits.
 The growth of SaaS (software as a service) has lowered barriers – no need to deploy servers or to install and configure complex software systems.
 Just sign up and go.

 Microsoft Flow and Microsoft PowerApps will help these people (normally business users) achieve more.

 We know not every business problem can be solved with off-the-shelf solutions.
-But developing custom solutions has traditionally been too costly and time-consuming for many of the needs teams and departments face, especially those projects that integrate across multiple data sources or require delivery across multiple devices from desktop to mobile.
-As a result, too many technology needs end up unsolved or under-optimized.
-We piece together spreadsheets, email chains, SharePoint or/and manual processes to fill in the gaps.
+But developing custom solutions has traditionally been too costly and time-consuming for many of the needs that teams and departments face, especially for projects that integrate across multiple data sources or require delivery across multiple devices, from desktop to mobile.
+As a result, too many technological needs end up unsolved or under-optimized.
+We piece together spreadsheets, email chains, SharePoint, and/or manual processes to fill in the gaps.

 In this session, we will look at these two new offerings from Microsoft: PowerApps and Flow.
 What are they?
 How can I use it?
-But special we will walk through and create from scratch some live demos showing how to create Enterprise Mobile Application that easily connects with all your enterprise platforms like Office365, SharePoint Online, Dynamic CRM, on-premise SQL, Social Networks and much more and also how they can automate some common tasks using the new Microsoft Flow.
+But, we will walk through and create from scratch some live demos showing how to create an Enterprise Mobile Application that easily connects with all your enterprise platforms like Office365, SharePoint Online, Dynamics CRM, on-premise SQL, Social Networks, and much more, and also how they can automate some common tasks using the new Microsoft Flow.

 About Integration Monday